robertrypula/simple-tetris/README.md

 npm run dev-browser
 ```

-You can also play Tetris directly in the terminal!
+You can develop and play Tetris directly in the terminal.
 It works even via the SSH connections.

 ```
 npm run dev-node